asi-and-emanuel/data-mining-itc/README.md

 # How it works <br />

+Simply run the "main_script.py" script.<br />
-when running the program we can either download all the etf from the web <br />
+When running the program we can either download all the etf pages from the web <br />
 or read from hard drive.<br />
+We build a method of random wait between operations in order not to be detected<br />
+as a robot by the website, that does not allow scraping...<br />
+For the same reason, we rather download the pages once and keep them <br />
+rather than downloading the pages each time...

 ## if we want to load from hard drive:<br />
 set value "download_new_list = False" <br />